GiuseppeGambacorta/PLC-Standard-Library-for-Arduino/README.md

 ## Usage

-I will add some explanation for every object, for now i attach some examples and a link to the [Codesys Documentation](https://help.codesys.com/webapp/idx-Standard-lib;product=Standard;version=3.5.17.0)
+I will add some explanation for every object, for now i have attached some examples and a link to the [Codesys Documentation](https://help.codesys.com/webapp/idx-Standard-lib;product=Standard;version=3.5.17.0)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>